Kherson: Administrative divisions

+Geography

 Climate

 Under the Köppen climate classification, Kherson has a humid continental climate (Dfa).

 Transport

-Ports

-Kherson has both a seaport, Port of Kherson and a river port, Kherson River Port.
+Kherson has a seaport on the Dnieper river – the Port of Kherson – and a port on the Koshevaya or Koshova river – the Kherson River Port.

-Rail

 Kherson is connected to the national railroad network of Ukraine.
 There are daily long-distance services to Kyiv, Lviv and other cities.

-Air

 Kherson is served by Kherson International Airport.
 It operates a 2,500 x 42-meter concrete runway, accommodating Boeing 737, Airbus 319/320 aircraft, and helicopters of all series.